openlibhums/memory-alpha/content/support/analytics/janeway-statistics-and-index-placeholder.md

 Janeway VS COUNTER.

+- How do we measure stats and how does meet COUNTER requirements.

-This section needs dev input
+This section needs dev input.

 ## Reporting
-Brief overview and link to reporting plugin
+Brief overview and link to reporting plugin. <!-- missing hyperlink -->

+- How to find the reporting plugin.
+- Who has access to the reporting plugin.

 ### Institutional statistics

-OR ‘why we cannot tell you’ and info we _can_ give you.
+OR ‘why we cannot tell you’ and info Janeway _can_ give you.

+- Cannot provide institutional statistics
+    - No information on who from specific organisations -> no paywall.
+- Can provide authors, reviewers, editor affiliation based on frozen author records / what is saved on the system.